 When I joined Birmingham City University, I was invited to a Disabled Students Welcome Day.
 It was a really good day as it told us what services are available to us and we got to meet other students with a variety of disabilities/difficulties.
-We were informed who the relevant people we can speak too are and it was so encouraging to see that a large number of the staff working in the enablement team are people who live with a variety of different disabilities themselves
+We were informed who the relevant people we can speak to are and it was so encouraging to see that a large number of the staff working in the disability support team are people who live with a variety of different disabilities themselves

 As a student with a disability, I was emailed by several people to have appointments to discuss my health issues.
 After all the different meetings to ensure that relevant staff were made aware of my health problems, I was able to voice my concerns about starting my degree and was encouraged by all of the staff that I’d met that any adjustments needed would be made to ensure that I would be able to reach my full potential.
 I thought that was amazing.

 I've joined a handful of societies since starting at BCU.
 For example, the Disabled Student’s Society, the LGBTQ+ Society, and the Burlesque Society.
 The first two are very close to my heart.
 I worked as an event coordinator for the Earth Society and have been involved with the university’s green impact strategy and sustainability planning.
 Being in the Burlesque Society gets my heart pumping!
 I knew the moment I started at BCU I wanted to join a society that was somewhat active, and even with health issues I still feel encouraged and supported to get involved with anything and everything I feel able to.
 As well as joining societies, I have also worked with the Student Nurse Project since the beginning of my degree as a student curator.